AziidanNg/AziidanNg/README.md

 - Github
 - HTML Coding
 - Programming

+# Recommended
+**Course**
+🌱 I’m currently pursuing my tertiary study at University of Technology Malaysia in Bachelor Of Computer Science (Computer Networks And Security) With Honours.
+I just entered the University and currently in the first semester.
+In this semester I study about
+- Discrete Structure
+- Programming Technique 1
+- Technology And Information System
+- Digital Logic
+- Integrity And Anti-Corruption

 <!--
 **AziidanNg/AziidanNg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.